 Legislative Activity.
 Many trail projects became eligible to receive federal highway program funds with the passage of the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA; P.L.
 102-240), reauthorized as the Transportation Equity Act for the 21st Century (TEA-21, P.L.
 105-178).
 The Recreational Trails Program (RTP), originally a six-year program authorized under ISTEA and reauthorized under TEA-21, provides funds to states to develop and maintain recreational trails and trail-related facilities for motorized and nonmotorized recreational trail uses.
-TEA-21 was to expire on September 30, 2003.
-However, Congress has enacted several extensions to continue funding for highway programs; the most recent extension (P.L.
-109-42) provided funding through August 14, 2005.

 On August 10, 2005, President Bush signed into law the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (P.L.
 109-59, SAFETEA-LU).
 SAFETEA-LU authorizes funds for the Recreational Trails Program at \$370 million over five years (\$60 million for FY2005, \$70 million for FY2006, \$75 million for FY2007, \$80 million for FY2008, and \$85 million for FY2009).
 The measure sets a specified level of \$840,000 annually for administrative expenses.